Visiting Brno, Czech Republic

 Shelly: What are popular local dishes?

-Ilona Sostronek: Dumplings, cabbage, and roasted pork and carp with potato salad for dinner on Christmas Eve.
+Ilona: Dumplings, cabbage, and roasted pork are classics, but carp with potato salad is the traditional dish for dinner on Christmas Eve.

 Shelly: Describe activities your English learners enjoy.